guptadeepak8/rockpapersiccor/docs/example.md

 # My Documentation

-This are a samples documentation file.
+This was are samples documentation file.